 Homeschooling laws vary quite a lot across the USA.
-Even though it was legalized in 1993 throughout all 50 states, there are some basic requirements and some optional one that should be made in order to be eligible for homeschooling your child.
+Even though it was legalized in 1993 throughout all 50 states, there are some basic requirements and some optional ones that should be made in order to be eligible for homeschooling your child.

-Homeschooling is a rigorous process so before you proceed, make sure you have the sufficient resources to provide the ultimate homeschooling experience to your child.
+Homeschooling is a rigorous process so before you proceed, make sure you have sufficient resources to provide the ultimate homeschooling experience to your child.
 Let’s take a look at the homeschool laws in all the 50 states so that you decide whether you’re eligible for it and the steps you should take to be one.

 Homeschool Laws in all 50 States

 Homeschooling Laws, regulations and Requirements in Alabama

 Alabama law requires every child aged 6 to 17 years to attend school.
 If your child is already attending a public or private school but you want to start in the middle of a school year then you must withdraw your child from the school first.
 Alabama offers three options following which you can legally homeschool your child.

 The option allows you to homeschool your child with a Church School.
 Church Schools offers education from Kindergarten to High School.
 The first step would be to enroll the child in a church school that accepts homeschooling students.

 Once you’re done with the enrollment process, notify your local public school by filing a church school enrollment form.
 However, make sure you’re well aware of the school policies about homeschooling.

 The second option is to homeschool the child with a private school.
 Private schools are required to report to the city superintendent the names and addresses of all the children enrolled in the school.
 They are also asked to keep an attendance register so if you decide to homeschool your child in Alabama with a private school then you must collect the enrollment and absence form.